| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 though Makoto stood steadfast in her path, and her mother flung herself

-But the Dragon's lunge was met with a fierce uppercut from her father.
+to interpose herself as well — But the Dragon's lunge was met with a fierce uppercut from her father.
+The Dragon reeled, the force of the blow knocking its head back, straining

 the creature's long, slender neck.
 The strange man hissed, raising one